underscoren/barodocs/README.md

 ## Setup

-In order to run the generator for yourself, you will need node.js, npm and a retail copy of Barotrauma (github repo has no content).
+In order to run the generator for yourself, you will need node.js, npm and a retail copy of Barotrauma (public github repo has no content).

  1. Clone the github repo and run `npm install` to install all the packages.
  2. Open up "scraper.js" and change the `barotraumaPath` variable to point to where you have the retail version of Barotrauma installed.